DDE-64-bit/No-Leviathans/README.md

 1. Download the original file (or use the one in your Subnautica folder) and download [dnSpy](https://dnspy.co/download/).

 2. Open dnSpy.
-Press `CTRL + O` and select the `Assembly-CSharp.dll` from your Subnautica folder (or the one you downloaded).
+Press `CTRL + O` and select the `Assembly-CSharp.dll` from your Subnautica folder.

 3. In the search bar, enter `Creature` (see picture below).
 Make sure you select the first `Creature` you find.
 Be sure it has a capital `C`.